Why is knowing how to eat lobster a useful skill in Boston?

 Lots of Boston visitors ask when is the best time to eat lobster?

-The short answer is: in a Boston restaurant, any time of the year is fine.
+Short answer: In a Boston restaurant, any time of the year is fine.

-The longer answer is that you want to avoid lobsters that have just molted because they're watery and not very meaty.
+Longer answer: You want to avoid lobsters that have just molted because they're watery and not very meaty.
 Because lobsters have hard shells, they have to shed them and form new shells in order to grow - this is the "molting" process.

 So when is the best time to eat lobster in Boston?
 Anytime!